R0Xofficial/PlainUB-Extras/README.md

 ### ✅ Automatic Method (Recommended) (Need Docker)

-1. Fork or clone this repository.
-2. In your docker `config.env` file, add or modify the following line to point to your fork or this repository directly:
+1. In your docker `config.env` file, add or modify the following line to point to your fork or this repository directly:

    ```env
    EXTRA_MODULES_REPO=https://github.com/R0Xofficial/PlainUB-Extras
    ```

-3. Deploy or restart your bot.
-The modules will be automatically loaded from the external repository.
+2. Deploy or restart your bot.
+The modules will be automatically loaded from the external rerepository.

-4. To **update the modules** from the external repository (your fork), simply use the following command in the chat:
+3. To **update the modules** from the external repository (your fork), simply use the following command in the chat:

    ```
    .extupdate